Catalog Governing Graduation

 Bachelor of Applied Science (BAS) Degree

-Students must complete an Associate of Applied Science (AAS) Degree prior to being accepted into the BAS programs.
-Students are required to take a minimum of 30 credits from MSU, and 60 from a four-year institution totaling the required 120 semester hour minimum.
+Students typically complete an Associate of Applied Science (AAS) Degree prior to being accepted into the BAS programs.
+Students are required to take a minimum of 30 credits from MSU and 60 from a four-year institution totaling the required 120 semester hour minimum.
 A minimum cumulative GPA of 2.00 is required to graduate.
 See program guidelines for specific requirements.

 Bachelor of Arts (BA) Degree

 Students earning a BA degree must pursue coursework outside the major and complete either:

 - One Major and two areas of Concentration

 Majors, minors, and concentrations cannot be in the same content area.
 A minimum of 120 total credits must be earned and a 2.00 cumulative GPA is required to graduate.